Great Sphinx of Giza: Opinions of early Egyptologists

-Early Egyptologists and excavators had conflicting opinons regarding the age of the Sphinx and the associated temples.
+Early Egyptologists and excavators had conflicting opinions regarding the age of the Sphinx and the associated temples.
 In 1857, Auguste Mariette, founder of the Egyptian Museum in Cairo, unearthed the much later Inventory Stela (estimated to be from the Twenty-sixth Dynasty, c.
 664–525 BC), which tells how Khufu came upon the Sphinx, already buried in sand.
 Although certain tracts on the stela are likely accurate, this passage is contradicted by archaeological evidence, thus considered to be Late Period historical revisionism, a purposeful fake, created by the local priests as an attempt to imbue the contemporary Isis temple with an ancient history it never had.
 Such acts became common when religious institutions such as temples, shrines, and priests' domains fought for political attention, and for financial and economic donations.

 In 1883, Flinders Petrie wrote, regarding the state of opinion of the age of the Khafre Valley Temple, and by extension the Sphinx: "The date of the Granite Temple has been so positively asserted to be earlier than the fourth dynasty, that it may seem rash to dispute the point.
 Recent discoveries, however, strongly show that it was really not built before the reign of Khafre, in the fourth dynasty."
 Gaston Maspero, the French Egyptologist and second director of the Egyptian Museum in Cairo, conducted a survey of the Sphinx in 1886.
 Maspero concluded because the Dream Stela showed the cartouche of Khafre in line 13, it was he who was responsible for the excavation and therefore the Sphinx must predate Khafre and his predecessors—possibly Fourth Dynasty, c.
 2575–2467 BC.
 Maspero believed the Sphinx to be "the most ancient monument in Egypt".

 Ludwig Borchardt attributed the Sphinx to the Middle Kingdom, arguing the particular features seen on the Sphinx are unique to the 12th dynasty and the Sphinx resembles Amenemhat III.
 E. A. Wallis Budge agreed the Sphinx predated Khafre's reign, writing in The Gods of the Egyptians (1904): "This marvelous object [the Great Sphinx] was in existence in the days of Khafre, or Khephren, (Note: Early Egyptologists were inconsistent in their transliteration of pharaonic names: Khafre and Khephren are both references to Khafre.) and it is probable that it is a very great deal older than his reign and that it dates from the end of the archaic period [c.
 2686 BC]."
 Selim Hassan reasoned the Sphinx was erected after the completion of the Khafre pyramid complex.